snorkel-team/snorkel/CONTRIBUTING.md

 PySpark tests are invoked separately from the rest since they require installing Java and the large PySpark package.
-They are executed on Travis, but not by default for a local `tox` command.
+They are executed on Circle CI, but not by default for a local `tox` command.
 If you're making changes to Spark-based operators, make sure you have Java 8 installed locally and then run `tox -e spark`.
 If you add a test that imports PySpark mark it with the